eldipa/book-of-gehn/_posts/azeria-arm-challenges/2021-01-14-Smashing-ARM-Stack-for-Fun-Part-I.md

 ---
 layout: post
-title: "Smashing-ARM-Stack-for-Fun - Part I"
+title: "Smashing ARM Stack for Fun - Part I"
 ---

 This is the first of a serie of posts about exploiting 32 bits Arm